 Information on our Postgraduate Research application process can be found on our How to apply web pages.

 The School is always interested to hear from highly talented and motivated researchers and students looking for long-term opportunities, sabbaticals, research internships and exchanges, and studentships.
-Please refer to the relevant contact on the application page to make informal enquiries.
+Please refer to the relevant contact on our staff page to make informal enquiries.

 Internships, work experience, research placements